feliciaiveliz/launch-school/back_end/109/beginner_ruby_videos/notes_2.md

   "Mr. " + str
 end

-name = 'joe'
+name = 'Joe'
 prefix(name)

 puts name
 ```

-- This will print out `joe`.
+- This will print out `Joe`.

 - On `line 2` we use string concatenation by prepending `Mr.` to `str`, thereby creating a new String object.
-- This new String object created on `line 2` is not captured into a variable to be sued by the method.
+- This new String object created on `line 2` is not captured into a variable to be used by the method.
-- We invoke `puts` method on `line 8` and pass in `name` argument to it, which is `joe`.
+- We invoke `puts` method on `line 8` and pass in `name` argument to it, which is `Joe`.
 This is because the return value of the `prefix` method is not used.